sumanthtatipamula/Obsidian/DDIA/part-1/Chapter-1/Reliable, Scalable, and Maintainable Applications.md

 		 - Operability
 			 - Make it easy for operations teams to keep the system running smoothly.
 		 - Simplicity
+			 - Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
+(Note this is not the same as simplicity of the user interface.)
 		 - Evolvability
+			 - Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
+Also known as _extensibility_, _modifiability_, or _plasticity_.

 ## Summary